Professional, automatic book translations seem to be possible now, new tools are developed all the time and this blog post is about a promising one

 The general rule is that non-fiction is easier to translate automatically than fiction, but there are exceptions.

 When you are dealing with special language, for example a scientific text, it would even require an expert to translate manually.
-The more specialized the book is, the more sense does it make to let an expert with language skills translate the book rather than a linguist, and in these cases, automatic translation is even more difficult for an app like Deepl.
+The more specialized the book is, the more sense does it make to let an expert with language skills translate the book rather than a linguist, and in these cases, automatic translation is even more difficult for an app.

 And then there are extra difficult texts.